conduktor/conduktor-platform/doc/Configuration.md

 | `PLATFORM_LISTENING_PORT` | 1.1.3 | 1.2.0 | 8080 | Deprecated, use `CDK_LISTENING_PORT` |
 | `CDK_LISTENING_PORT` | 1.2.0 | latest | 8080 | Platform listening port |

-### Environment override
+## Environment override
+For the full list of override environment variables, see [environment override](./Environment_Override.md).

-Starting conduktor-platform **1.2.0** input configuration fields can be provided using environment variables.
+Starting from conduktor-platform **1.2.0** input configuration fields can be provided using environment variables.

 All override environment variables are prefixed with `CDK_` and are derived from yaml field path where `.` are replaced with `_` and index `[idx].` into with `_idx_`.